South Carolina Promissory Notes

 What is the maximum interest rate for a promissory note in South Carolina?

-South Carolina caps the maximum interest rate at 8.75% (8.75% or Federal Reserve rate plus 4%).
+South Carolina caps the maximum interest rate at 12% (No general usury cap for private one-time lenders; a lender regularly in the business of making consumer loans is capped at 12% unless licensed as a supervised lender.
+8.75% legal rate absent a written agreement.).
 Exceeding this limit may result in penalties: Forfeiture of all interest.
 If no rate is specified, the default legal rate is 8.75%.
 Our documents include a usury savings clause for additional protection.

 Does a promissory note need to be notarized in South Carolina?